 Explores types of retail, strategic planning and operational management.
-Emphasizes the analysis of the target market, how to develop retail marketing mix elements, and reviewing store planning techniques used by retailers.
-Includes discussions of changing retailing environment and impact of government regulations.
+Emphasizes the analysis of the target market, how to develop retail marketing mix elements, and the review of store planning techniques.
+Includes how the retailing environment is changing and the impact of technology and government regulations.
 Prerequisite: WR 115, RD 115, and MTH 20 or equivalent placement; placement into MTH 65 or MTH 98.
 Audit available.